ProNextJS/state-management-tutorial/03-cart-context-with-initial-state/OBJECTIVE.md

 This will force a re-render only when the returned value from the selector changes.

-# Exercise 4 - Completing the React Context version of the example
+# Exercise 4 - Completing the Jotai version of the example

 You'll need to remove the existing `CartContext` object and replace it with a Jotai store.
 Then use atoms to model the cart and reviews.